What to know about essential oils for medicinal use?

 Some of the best herbal essential oils for medicinal purposes are Lavandula angustifolia, Zingiber officinale, Rosmarinus officinalis, Eucalyptus globulus, and Curcuma longa.

 Lavandula angustifolia, or lavender, is renowned for its calming and anti-inflammatory properties, making it ideal for stress relief and skin healing.
-Zingiber officinale, or ginger, is highly valued for its warming and digestive benefits, often used to alleviate nausea and support immune health.
+Zingiber officinale, or ginger, is highly effective for digestive support and reducing nausea due to its potent anti-inflammatory and antioxidant compounds.

-Curcuma longa, or turmeric, is celebrated for its potent anti-inflammatory and antioxidant properties, making it a powerful ally in promoting overall wellness.
+Curcuma longa, or turmeric, is celebrated for its strong anti-inflammatory and antioxidant effects, supporting joint health and overall well-being.

 Check this link for the full list of 100 best essential oils for medicinal use.